noormuhammaddev/universities-mvc/README.md

-# Artist Search React Demo
+# Universities List - MVC Demo

-This is the robust, fully featured React App Artist search demo.
-The demo allows the visitor to search through node-modules.
-This README is a continuation of the article - pull down the master branch to complete code.
+This is the robust, fully featured React App Universities List .
+The demo allows the visitor to have the Universites list fetched by provided API with 2 additional features e.g. search and sorting list with Assending/Decending order through node-modules.
+This README is a continuation of the APP - pull down the master branch to complete code.

 - [Setup](#setup) - Follow these instructions to run the example search application.
-- [Features](#features) - Considerations when building a React-based search application for artist.
+- [Features](#features) - Considerations when building a React-based search application for Universities List.

 ## Setup